jdstamp/ccmb-jenkins/README.md

 GITHUB_WEBHOOK_SECRET=
 ```
 The secrets are required to successfully setup a basic admin user, integrate the webhook forwarding, and configure credentials for Github and Brown accounts.

+Update the jenkins volume mount to a directory of your choice or create the directory `/tmp/jenkins_data`.

 For starting a local jenkins, configuration server, and webhookrealy agent, run
  ```shell script